-Chicken and dumplings is classic comfort food.
+Chicken and dumplings is a classic comfort food.
 This version is lighter and brighter than your typical chicken and dumplings.

 The first time I ever had chicken and dumplings I as probably about 11 years old.
 We were living in Georgia and a friend’s mom had made a big o’ pot of chicken and dumplings.
 I’ll be honest…I looked at this bowl suspiciously.
 It was nothing I had ever tried or found remotely familiar.
-My 11-year-old brain translated it as a big bowl of white goo with lumps and pieces of carrot and chicken.
+My 11-year-old brain translated it into a big bowl of white goo with lumps and pieces of carrot and chicken.
 I was not thrilled.
 But, my friend said it was awesome and I wasn’t going to be rude so I said “Thank you” and gave it a try.

 To my surprise it was delicious!
 I cleaned my bowl and kindly asked for seconds.
 Obviously, this was when I could still eat two bowls of creamy, delicious chicken and dumplings without consequences.
 Today, things have changed.
 Eating two bowls of creamy chicken and dumplings today would result in 15 extra pounds on my butt.
-However, my love and craving for chicken and dumplings persists.
+However, my love and craving for chicken and dumplings persist.

 If there is a time that I most crave a warm, comforting bowl of chicken and dumplings it’s this time of year.
 I love all forms of soup but, soup with build in bread holds a special place in my heart.
 However, I wanted to be able to enjoy chicken and dumpling without feeling guilty.